MobCat/Codemasters-Cheat-Database/README.md

 There are some cheat codes that can work with any bonus code.
 CREDITS: View credits?
 Unsure why or what this does as you can already view the credits from the start?
 Might also be a cutscenes unlock?
 SIM: Enables realistic (or hard) car handling.
 Enabling this and EASYCAR at the same time may cause issues with unresponsive steering
 DAMAGE: Better damage?

-# TOCA Race Driver 2
+# TOCA Race Driver 2 Cheats

 aka
 V8 Supercars Australia 2